lucasballr/lucasballr.github.io/content/homelab.md

 I initially started my homelab with the intention to get a network-wide adblock set up for my network.
 I didn't really like having to look at ads everywhere I went on the internet.
 I decided to install [pi-hole](https://pi-hole.net/) on an old raspberry pi.
-This is what fuled my need for MORE!
+This is what fueled my need for MORE!
 From there I found the /r/homelab subreddit and /r/selfhosted subreddit.
 These forums helped me figure out what to do with my homelab.
 Since I am a cybersecurity student, I obviously wanted to use my homelab to improve my skills in cybersecurity.